coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 [Cardano Environment Configuration Files](https://book.play.dev.cardano.org/environments.html) allows you to download official Cardano Node configuration files for mainnet and testing environments.

-[Cardano Explorer](https://cexplorer.io/), online since the Incentivized Testnet (ITN) in 2019, offers the oldest and most fully featured blockchain explorer on the Cardano network.
+[Cardano Explorer](https://cexplorer.io/), online since the Incentivized Testnet (ITN) in 2019, offers the oldest and most fully featured blockchain explorer for the Cardano network.

 [Cardano Forum](https://forum.cardano.org/) offers a platform for discussing and sharing information on a wide range of topics within the Cardano community.